TFeatureManagement/TFeatureManagement/README.md

 ### Feature Check

 The basic form of feature management is checking if a feature is enabled and then performing actions based on the result.
-This is done through the `IFeatureManager`'s `IsEnabledAsync` method.
+This is done through the `IFeatureManager<TFeature>`'s `IsEnabledAsync` method.

 ``` C#
 …